 Before investing one should consider tenure of the investment as it plays a vital role.
 Returns on the investment depend on the tenure of the product.
 Investing in products such as equities for short duration can be highly risky due to market volatility.

 Liquidity is the ability of the investment product to convert into cash.
 An investor looking for a longer period, liquidity may not be a significant factor, whereas if the investment horizon is a short period it does matter.

 Remember, that taxation is a very important part of investing.
 If you are in the 30 per cent tax bracket, your returns fall by 30 per cent, if the instruments are taxable, unlike the PPF where the interest income is not taxable.
 So, you have to keep in mind tax liability as well.

 1) Bank Fixed Deposits

-Bank fixed deposits are the most preferred financial instrument with interest ranging from 6.6 to 7.5 per cent depending on the bank you invest in.
+Bank fixed deposits are the most preferred financial instruments with interest ranging from 6.6 to 7.5 per cent depending on the bank you invest in.

 Returns are taxable depending on the individual tax slabs, any amount exceeding Rs 10,000 for a particular year in a bank will be taxed as per tax slabs.